 by Stéphane Ragusa

-Contract with INSERM (French public research organisation) to access their data cohorts
+Contract with INSERM for access to their cohorts of data

-Contract with BCSC (British Columbia Securities Commission) to access their database on 1,000,000 American women.
+Contract with BCSC (Breast Cancer Surveillance Consortium) for access to their database on 1,000,000 American women.

-Riviera study (NCT02997384) promoted by Gustave Roussy and financed by ARC seeking to show the acceptability and feasibility of breast cancer risk consultations in doctors’ surgeries.
+Riviera study (NCT02997384) sponsored by Gustave Roussy and funded by ARC (Association for Cancer Research), aiming to show the acceptability and feasibility of breast cancer risk consultations in community practice.

-Predilife becomes a listed company CE marking for MammoRisk and DenSeeMammo
+Predilife goes public.
+CE marking for MammoRisk and DenSeeMammo.